 Temporary guardians often lack authorization to make medical decisions or access insurance benefits, creating barriers to routine and emergency care.
 This particularly impacts children with chronic conditions requiring ongoing treatment.

 As immigration enforcement operations continue, the intersection of federal policy and child welfare systems will require coordinated responses from healthcare providers, legal advocates, and policymakers.
-The long-term health and developmental outcomes for affected children depend on rapid implementation of protective frameworks that prioritize family unity and child wellbeing above enforcement objectives.
+The long-term health and developmental outcomes for affected children depend on implementation of protective frameworks that prioritize family unity and child wellbeing.

 Source: ICE Arrests Are Separating Families.
 Here’s How To Plan Ahead.